telerik/blazor-docs/components/chart/types/candlestick.md

 # Candlestick Chart

-The **Candlestick** chart shows data for the movement of the price of a financial unit.
+The <a href="https://www.telerik.com/blazor-ui/candlestick-chart" target="_blank"> Candlestick chart </a>shows data for the movement of the price of a financial unit.
 It consists of a bar (the candle), representing the open and close values, and vertical lines, the candlesticks, which illustrate the highest and lowest values.

 >caption Candlestick chart.
 Results from the first code snippet below